smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/README.md

 ## 03-Iterate-with-Mlflow
-Exercice mainly about tweeking `Trainer()` class to make it as generic as possible
+Exercise mainly about tweeking `Trainer()` class to make it as generic as possible
 - Implement more feature engineering Pipeline blocs
 - Integrate them in main `Trainer()` class
 - Check influence of feature engineering thanks to Mlflow

 ## 04-HyperparameterTuning
 Here first aprehension of Hyperparameter Tuning
 - First play manually with a few parameters of xgboost and check influence
 - Then integrate `RandomizedSearchCV` into `Trainer()` class for full tuning
 - logs output to Mlflow